auditOne/documentation/markdowns/Elrond.md

 Elrond has gathered a [highly-determined team](https://elrond.com/team/) of 24 experienced entrepreneurs, engineers and researchers as well as a strong advisory panel.
 They [claim to have become carbon negative](https://coinquora.com/elrond-leads-sustainable-innovation-in-european-blockchain/) by offsetting more CO2 than its network accounts for, which is a revolutionary milestone to bringing sustainability to blockchain innovation.

 As an experienced validator, we help to keep the Elrond network secure by running enterprise grade validator nodes.
-Our decentralised team of experts and automated monitoring tools ensure our infrastructure is up and running 24/7.
+Our decentralised team of experts and automated monitoring tools ensure our infrastructure is up and running 24/7. <br>
-**You can also contribute to the networks' security and earn rewards at the same time by staking your EGLD tokens!**

-Find out how with one of our easy step-by-step staking guides:
+**You can also contribute to the networks' security and earn rewards at the same time by staking your EGLD tokens!** Find out how with one of our easy step-by-step staking guides:
 <br>

 <div class="maincard" align="center">